recoveryhub/2021-wanderers/periodical/MJ_E03_OP.md

 #### **A Swiss Experience**

-The last time that I was in Lucerne, after I had sat for a while before the Lion, and had gone into the glacier garden, and watched the glacier mill at work, and into the museum, and into the shop where they sell fossils, and purchased Stenoplebia aequalis Kimmeridgien, I was tempted into the Crystal Maze, and then into some kind of an ascending apparatus in which you stood as in a lift and saw yourself reflected a thousand times or two.
+The last time that I was in Lucerne, after I had sat for a while before the Lion, and had gone into the glacier garden, and watched the glacier mill at work, and into the museum, and into the shop where they sell fossils, and purchased Stenoplebia aequalis Kimmeridgien,[^3] I was tempted into the Crystal Maze, and then into some kind of an ascending apparatus in which you stood as in a lift and saw yourself reflected a thousand times or two.
 Mary Johnstons to the right of me, Mary Johnstons to the left of me, Mary Johnstons before me—a vast crowd of Mary Johnstons!
 I cannot say that it was altogether a pleasant experience, saw a number of things I should like to change in Mary Johnston.
 So it is, I imagine, with very many of us when we look upon this—our world.
 This our world is very largely—just us.
 By our presence here tonight we declare—do we not?—that there are certain things in this old world of ours—which is just us—that need changing, and that we are enlisted in the fight to change them.

 #### **Change and Progress**

 That is what emerges, clearer and clearer, from this movement of ours.
 Change--and change in the right direction!
 It is what I wish; it is what I welcome.
 The thing in the cocoon is to become the thing with wings.
 I am today.
 I will be tomorrow.
 But I wish to be, tomorrow, stronger and greater than I am today.
-Beyond the cocoon, the flitting life; beyond the flitting life, Psyche with her wings.
+Beyond the cocoon, the flitting life; beyond the flitting life, Psyche[^4] with her wings.

 #### **Looking Before and After**